Description.

 The school is open to all students that possess a basic background of chemistry, biology or medicinal chemistry.
 Undergraduates and PhD students, post-doctoral researchers and senior researchers from Universities, Research Institutes, Clinics and Industries are welcome.

-The course will be be held remotely from the Department of Pharmacy, Pisa, Italy, on July 10th – 14th 2023 for a total of 3 ECTS.
+The course will be held both remotely and in presence from the Polo Fibonacci, Largo Bruno Pontecorvo, 3, 56127 Pisa, Italy, on July 15th – 19th 2024 for a total of 3 ECTS.

 Participation Fee.